forestgrape/coronavirus/index.md

 ### public description
 __Remark__: Based on a couple first-hand descriptions of rather mild cases.
 The descriptions agree well with the expected pathogenesis of mild cases.
 However to put this on a solid basis more cases would need to be considered.

 Covid-19 is different from a common respiratory disease.
 It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
 Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisoning, like having eaten something rotten or drunken too much.
-Feeling tired and energyless can be a symptom too.
+Feeling tired, energy-less and having an increased recovery time after sports can be an indication too.
 These symptoms are not specific to Covid-19 though, they can have other causes: Cold air, having eaten something rotten or not enough sleep.
 Early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
-Among later symptoms are shortness of breath (the lungs are inflamed) and diarrhoea (if early likely not a bad sign because it means viruses are cleared down the alimentary, if late not so good because viruses went into the blood and infected the intestine; take special care to your immun systeme.
+Among later symptoms are strange feeling in the chest like something being inside or even shortness of breath (the lungs are inflamed).
+Diarrhoea can be both early (likely not a bad sign because it means viruses are cleared down the alimentary) and later (not so good because viruses went into the blood and infected the intestine; take special care to your immun system).
 If you observed most of the symptoms in the described order is likely you went through Covid-19.

 __Symptoms__:
 * Only a slightly increased temperature, which may be below 38 degree has been observed in many patients (([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)))